staropshq/terraform-gcp-tailscale/README.md

 # terraform-gcp-tailscale

+Brought to you by the folks at StarOps.

-A repository for setting up tailscale relay and exit nodes on gcp
+A repository for setting up a Tailscale relay and/or exit nodes on GCP.

+# Examples

+Exit node

+Relay node